voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 .. note::

-    We partnered with the
+    We've collaborated with the
     `Open Images Team at Google <https://storage.googleapis.com/openimages/web/download.html>`_
     to make FiftyOne the recommended tool for downloading, visualizing, and evaluating on the Open Images Dataset!

-    Check out :ref:`this guide <open-images-integration>` for more details on using FiftyOne to work with Open Images.
+    Check out :ref:`this guide <open-images>` for more details on using FiftyOne to work with Open Images.

 **Details**